-RECOGNIZING THE NEED TO ENHANCE OUR ABILITY and provide a specialized workforce to our contractors and their clients, the SSMRC has embarked on an guys were putting this much time and effort into developing aggressive but strategic mission to attract the best and the brightness craftsmen to join our team.
+RECOGNIZING THE NEED TO ENHANCE OUR ABILITY and provide a specialized workforce to our contractors and their clients, the SSMRC has embarked on an aggressive but strategic mission to attract the best and the brightness craftsmen to join our team.
 With the Council's recruitment program up and running and well underway along Houston and the Gulf Coast area, growing our membership in order to meet industry demand is going better than expected.